Gooey, soft, delicious and healthy! This no-bake salted caramel slice will change your life! *

 I finally bought a spiralizer, tried my hand at making cauliflower rice (with seemingly successful results, more on that later as well), made a kick-ass recipe for quinoa granola, went pescetarian, with amazing results, decided to start making healthier snacks (this is where this no-bake salted caramel slice comes into play), and attempted to work out more.

 So far so good, minus the lack of working out.

 It’s amazing how, when you think about it, there are so many amazing healthier options for our favourite foods.
 Pasta has been replaced with zoodles, refined sugar with dates or honey, bleached flour with almond meal or oat flour, the list goes on.

 Oh course nothing replaces being able to tuck into your favourite comfort food once in a while, but seriously, people have become so creative with healthy eating!
 And it’s amazing how a few substitutes can make a world of difference.

-With our no bake salted caramel slice, the dates & maple syrup replace the typical sugar found in regular caramel, the condensed milk and biscuit base are replaced with coconut oil and almond meal, and the chocolate is replaced by a simple mix of coconut oil, maple syrup and cocoa.
+With our no-bake salted caramel slice, the dates & maple syrup replace the typical sugar found in regular caramel, the condensed milk and biscuit base is replaced with coconut oil and almond meal, and the chocolate is replaced by a simple mix of coconut oil, maple syrup, and cocoa.
 And it is SO GOOD!